 7 Fun Ways to Celebrate Spring Equinox with Kids

 Spring equinox, also called vernal equinox, marks the moment when the sun shine directly on the equator and we experience an approximately equal amount of daylight to darkness.
-Here in the Northern Hemisphere the spring equinox happens on March 20th and it marks the first official day of spring.
+Here in the Northern Hemisphere the spring equinox happens on March 19th, 20th or 21st and it marks the first official day of spring.
 After three months of frigid winter weather, the first day of spring is welcomed with open arms and definitely worth celebrating.
 Below are seven fun ways to celebrate the start of spring with kids.

 1. Go on a Spring Walk.

 Finally after months of snow, rain and cold the icy grip of winter is losing its hold.
 Signs of spring are beginning to show and it’s a beautiful muddy mess outside.
 Spring is wonderful time to get outside and explore with children.
 Every day there’s something new, some new change, to see: bulbs are sprouting, worms are waking up and the dirt is wet and muddy.
 Pull on your wellies (rain boots) and go for a walk around your neighbourhood, park or along a nature trail.
 Here are some fun things to do while you and your child are outside: